-- NASA’s NEO Surveyor mission will launch in 2026 to find near-Earth objects, or NEOs — asteroids and comets with orbits that come close to Earth.
+- NASA’s NEO Surveyor mission will launch in the mid-2020s and will seek out near-Earth objects, or NEOs — asteroids and comets with orbits that come close to Earth.

-- NEO Surveyor will find 90% of near-Earth objects with diameters of at least 140 meters.
+- NEO Surveyor will find 90% of near-Earth objects with diameters of at least 140 meters within 10 years.
 An impact from an object that large could level an entire city.

 What are near-Earth objects?